darrylljk/IntelliGen-HR/README.md

 Introducing a smarter approach to Human Resources.

-HR IntelliGen is your HR GenAI Partner that frees you from mundane HR chores, allowing you to focus on what truly matters.
+HR IntelliGen is your AI Partner that frees you from mundane HR chores, allowing you to focus on what truly matters.

 (_NB: Originally developed for the HR division at a former employer.
 This is a functional prototype._)